Every couple experiences difficulties at some point, and it can be difficult to know whether your partner is the one for you.

 In this test, each couple takes a saliva swap from the inside of their cheek and send their samples back for analysis.

 The test claims to measure the genetic compatibility between two individuals and make an ‘accurate prediction of the strength of their basis for a long-lasting and fulfilling romantic relationship.

 Typically the tests cost around $150 (£102).

 The one chosen was said to measure serotonin, dopamine, and oxytocin, which can be indicators of how people deal with stressful situations.

 Attraction-based DNA was first studied in 1995 by Claus Wedekind.

-None of the men were allowed to wear any scent that would mask their natural odour.
-The women were then asked to rate how ‘sexy’ they thought the t-shirts smelled and the findings revealed a link between how good the shirts smelled to them and how dissimilar their immune DNA was to that of the man in question.
+None of the men were allowed to wear any scent that would mask their natural odor.
+The women were then asked to rate how ‘sexy’ they thought the t-shirts smelled, and the findings revealed a link between how good the shirts smelled to them and how dissimilar their immune DNA was to that of the man in question.